tcoq/chargemanager/README.md

 1. **Disabled / Offline**<br/>
   Charging is disabled if button is blue.
 If button is red and text is "Offline" NRGKICK is not available by the network.
 3. **Slow**<br/>
-  The car is charged immediately with low charge power (1380 watt 1 phase, 2760 watt 2 phases or 4140 watt 3 phases) until car is full. (this strategy ignores Solar production)
+  The car is charged immediately with low charge power, if chargemode.auto set to 1 (see properties) mode is switched automatically to tracked if pv production is high and battery is charged enought  (1380 watt 1 phase, 2760 watt 2 phases or 4140 watt 3 phases) until car is full. (this strategy ignores Solar production)
 5. **Fast**<br/>
   The car is charged immediately with high charge power (3450 watt 1 phase, 6900 watt, 2 phases or 10350 watt 3 phases) until car is full. (this strategy ignores also Solar production)
 7. **Tracked**<br/>